flokosiol/kirby-translations/.github/README.md

 This plugin follows the [standard Kirby PluginKit](https://github.com/getkirby/pluginkit/tree/4-panel) structure, see [their plugin guide](https://getkirby.com/docs/guide/plugins/plugin-setup-basic) for more details on using it.
 *These steps are optional, for building development versions.*

-If you're using a modified Kirby folder structure, you probably have to fix the relative path to the `kirby` folder in `kirbyup.config.ts`.
+If you're using a modified Kirby folder structure, you probably have to fix the relative path to the `kirby` folder in `kirbyup.config.ts` (in the `alias` section).

 - Npm requirements (optional) : `npm install -g kirbyup`
 - Setup                       : `cd /path/to/website/site/plugins/translations && npm install`